Skip to content

 ts

 TOTP-only path.
 Increments the same failedLoginAttempts counter as login.
+Pass lockoutOverride to apply a per-call lockout posture (e.g. a stricter threshold for privileged accounts).
 Throws MFA_INVALID (with details.lockEnds when the failure tripped a lock) or MFA_NOT_CONFIGURED when no confirmed totp method exists.

 ts